biojazzard/whatsapp-mcp/README.md

 # WhatsApp MCP Server

+(Forked to my needs, all credits to the author: lharries)

++ Using now modernc.org/sqlite
++ Database changes as I was getting ISO format errors.

+---

 This is a Model Context Protocol (MCP) server for WhatsApp.

 With this you can search you personal Whatsapp messages, search your contacts and send messages.